nwtime/ntpwww/content/en/archives/4.2.8-series/discover.md

 To support this service, custom DNS software is used by pool.ntp.org and its subdomains to discover a random selection of participating servers in response to a DNS query.
 The client receiving this list mobilizes some or all of them, similar to the manycast discovery scheme, and prunes the excess.
 Unlike <code>manycastclient</code>, cryptographic authentication is not required.
 The pool scheme solicits a single server at a time, compared to <code>manycastclient</code> which solicits all servers within a multicast TTL range simultaneously.
 Otherwise, the pool server discovery scheme operates as manycast does.

 The pool scheme is configured using one or more <code>pool</code> commands with DNS names indicating the pool from which to draw.
 The <code>pool</code> command can be used more than once; duplicate servers are detected and discarded.
 In principle, it is possible to use a configuration file containing a single line <code>pool pool.ntp.org</code>.
 The [NTP Pool Project](http://www.pool.ntp.org/en/use.html) offers instructions on using the pool with the <code>server</code> command, which is suboptimal but works with older versions of <code>ntpd</code> predating the <code>pool</code> command.
-With recent ntpd, consider replacing the multiple <code>server</code> commands in their example with a single <code>pool</code> command.
+With recent <code>ntpd</code>, consider replacing the multiple <code>server</code> commands in their example with a single <code>pool</code> command.